intel/dffml/docs/index.rst

     {'Years': 6, 'Expertise': 13, 'Trust': 0.7, 'Salary': 70.0}
     {'Years': 7, 'Expertise': 15, 'Trust': 0.8, 'Salary': 80.0}

-This is the documentation for the latest release, documentation for the master branch can be found `here <master/index.html>`_.
+This is the documentation for the latest release, documentation for the main branch can be found `here <master/index.html>`_.

 .. toctree::